 Be mindful of professionals who don’t use the correct spelling, spacing, or registered mark on their marketing materials.
 Just like Dr. Thunder is not by any means a Dr. Pepper, cool sculpting is not the same as CoolSculpting.
 Those who promote cool sculpting either aren’t mindful of the brand integrity or they may not be offering an authentic, certified procedure or product.

 Most clients start their journey with a Google search for “cryoshaping near me” or “cool sculpting provider near me” or even “cool sculpting near me,” then look at the cost associated with treatment.

 Most people don’t realize that CoolSculpting is a tool – a brand or a “logo” – that they’re shopping for.
 And like we’ve said time and time again – the tool alone doesn’t qualify the business.

 All hairdressers use scissors, but not all haircuts are good.

 You’ll want to make sure that the practice and professional you select to freeze away your fat are certified, well-versed, and able to deliver the best results possible.
 You also want to make sure that they’re following the guidelines to promote their brand (individually) as well as the CoolSculpting brand.

 We’re the Dallas CoolSculpting Experts – and part of that title includes giving you the info you want (and need) to take the next step or understand if CoolSculpting is right for you.

-That’s why we offer free virtual consultations – where you can talk one on one with a CoolSculpting Specialist in Dallas to see if it’s the right fit for you.
-Consultations are free, and there’s no pressure and no judgement.
+That’s why we offer free virtual consultations – where you can talk one-on-one with a CoolSculpting Specialist in Dallas to see if it’s the right fit for you.
+Consultations are free, and there’s no pressure and no judgment.
 We’d love to participate in your CoolSculpting experience.
 Check out our CoolSculpting Dallas reviews to see what other clients have to say – and when you’re ready to take the next step, schedule a virtual consultation with us.
 We can’t wait to meet you.